-The court may modify any deadlines pursuant to this section or any other deadlines relating to a complaint ﬁled pursuant to this section if such modiﬁcation would serve the interests of justice.

 507-H:3 Separate Action or Counterclaim.
-The purpose of this section is to provide a positive cause of action for persons who have been aggrieved by a SLAPP suit, but require additional remedies to be made whole.
+The purpose of this section is to provide a positive cause of action for persons who have been aggrieved by a SLAPP suit.

 If any claim, action, administrative proceeding, arbitration, or any similar process of any kind is brought against a party, and that party wishes to invoke the anti-SLAPP law by way of separate action or counterclaim rather than by separate motion, they may do so.
 Alternatively, this claim may be brought after the conclusion of the matter similar to a malicious prosecution claim.